 Political Science as a Field of Study

-In addition to studying the basic structures of governments, the Executive (presidency), the Legislature (congress), and the Courts, the field of political science explains why and how important features of government have evolved.
+In addition to studying the basic structures of governments such as executives, the legislatures, and the court systems, the field of political science explains why and how important features of government have evolved.
 Furthermore, it examines the impact of those features on both the process as well as the individual, as to why controversial features are controversial, and why these features are worth learning about.

 Fields of Political Science: